markvelous/bluejay-core/README.md

 - URL: http://localhost:8545
 - Chain ID: 31337

-### Deploying the local stack
+### Deploy the local stack

 Go to the `app-vault` directory by running `cd packages/app-vault`.

 Run the deployment script by running `npm run deploy:local:fresh`.
 This will deploy all the necessary contracts for the web app.
-You may find the deployed contract addresses in the file `src/fixtures/deployment/contracts.json`.
+You may find the deployed contract addresses in the file `packages/app-vault/src/fixtures/deployment/contracts.json`.

-### Update oracle price
+### Update the oracle price

 Follow the instructions in the [@bluejayfinance/contracts README](packages/contracts/README.md) to update the oracle price for the assets.

-### Get started
+## All set to go!

-You are now ready to develop in the different projects!
+That's it!
+You are now ready to develop in the different projects.

-Check out the project's readme to get started:
+Check out the project's readme files to get started:

 - [@bluejayfinance/contracts](packages/contracts/README.md)
 - [@bluejayfinance/app-vault](packages/app-vault/README.md)
 - [@bluejayfinance/functions](packages/functions/README.md)

-## Recommended VS Code Plugins
+### Recommended VS Code plugins

-You may wish to install the following plugins if you are using VS Code to have a more plesant developer experience.
+Install some useful plugins for a better coding experience in VS Code.

 - Prettier
 - Tailwind CSS IntelliSense
 - ESLint
 - Solidity
 - Gitlens
+- Remote-WSL (for developers using Windows env)